bedrepriti/Prakriti-Health-Predictor/README.md

-# Individual-Prakriti
+# Prakriti-Health-Predictor 🚑
-### ML-Powered Disease Prediction & Healthcare Recommendation System
+### AI-Powered Disease Prediction & Healthcare Recommendation System

-Individual-Prakriti is a machine-learning–based healthcare web application that predicts possible diseases based on user-entered symptoms and provides supportive medical insights.
+**Prakriti-Health-Predictor** is a **machine learning-based healthcare web app** that predicts possible diseases from user-entered symptoms and provides medical insights.
-The project demonstrates the practical use of **machine learning models integrated with a Flask web application**.
+It demonstrates practical **integration of ML models with a Flask web interface**.

 ---

-## 🚀 Project Overview
+## 🌟 Project Overview

-The system allows users to:
+The application enables users to:
-- Enter symptoms through a web interface
+- Enter their symptoms through a **friendly web interface**
-- Predict potential diseases using trained ML models
+- Get **predicted diseases** using trained ML models
-- View suggested medications and precautions
+- Receive **medication and precaution suggestions**
-- Locate nearby healthcare facilities
+- Locate **nearby hospitals**
-- Generate downloadable PDF prescriptions for reference
+- Download **PDF prescriptions** for reference

-This project focuses on **applying ML models in a real-world healthcare workflow**, not just model training.
+This project showcases **end-to-end ML workflow applied to healthcare**, not just model building.

 ---

 ## 🛠 Tech Stack

 ### Backend
-- Python
+- Python 3
-- Flask
+- Flask framework

 ### Machine Learning
 - scikit-learn